charles-spurgeon/Hardware_MiSTer/README.md

 ### [SDR SDRAM daughter board](https://github.com/MiSTer-devel/Hardware_MiSTer/tree/master/Addons/SDRAM_uni)
 This board provides 32MB of SDR SDRAM memory for cores requiring a large (>512KB) memory.
 Although DE10-nano has DDR3 RAM, it has big latency and cannot fit into timings of retro EDO DRAM.
-So, if core quires precise memory timings, then DDR3 cannot be used.
+So, if the core requires precise memory timings, then DDR3 cannot be used.
-Although some cores aren't requiring this board, still many other cores need it.
+Although some cores don't require this board, still many other cores need it.
 Thus **SDRAM board is required**.

 ### There are two SDRAM board versions: